Introduction: Why Web3 User Segmentation Matters

 DeFi positions

-Tools like Formo use wallet profiles to turn anonymous addresses into actionable personas, helping you understand who your users really are beyond just wallet addresses.
+Formo turns anonymous addresses into actionable personas, helping you understand who your users really are beyond just wallet addresses.

 Identifying Your Power, Core, and Casual Users

-Metrics: High transaction volume, frequent wallet activity, short intervals between sessions, multiple high-value actions (trades, mints, staking, in-game purchases)
+Defining Metrics: High transaction volume, daily wallet activity, and short intervals between sessions.
+They execute multiple high-value actions such as staking, minting, or governance voting.

-Metrics: Consistent engagement on a weekly or monthly basis, moderate transaction activity, regular wallet logins, participation in standard product flows
+Defining Metrics: Consistent engagement on a weekly or monthly basis.
+Their transaction volume is moderate, and they participate in standard product flows without necessarily pushing the limits.

-Metrics: Low or infrequent activity, long intervals between sessions, minimal transactions, often only one or two actions before becoming inactive
+Defining Metrics: Infrequent activity, long intervals between sessions, and minimal transaction history.
+Often, they perform only one or two actions before becoming inactive.

 Breaking down your audience into these segments gives you actionable insights for targeted messaging, retention efforts, and product development.
 Analyze wallet activity, usage frequency, and transaction data to regularly update your segments.
 Use these insights to deliver more relevant experiences—and unlock new growth opportunities.